 The treasury risk related counterparty credit risks are governed by the Credit Committee.
 We maintain and accept cash as eligible collateral for derivative contracts.
 Whenever practicable we make use of Credit Support Annex's ("CSAs") in addition to ISDA-contacts, setting the bi-lateral collateral arrangements for OTC derivatives.
-In terms of notional amounts as at 31 December 2012 approximately 95% of all our derivatives are governed by CSAs.
-In addition to the current practice, we monitor the developments with regard to central clearing and aims to comply with related existing and upcoming regulation.
+In terms of notional amounts as at 31 December 2013 all derivatives are governed by ISDAs, of which 97% have CSAs.
+In addition to the current practice, we monitor the developments and prepare for central clearing, as defined by the European Market Infrastructure Regulation (EMIR).